VolumeElement/VolumeElement.github.io/_posts/2023-07-31-hilberts-theorem-90.md

 ## Galois cohomology and theorem 90

 So where does this theorem come from?
-Hilbert's theorem 90 can be seen as a consequence of the fact that the $1\text{st}$ cohomology group is trivial*,
+Hilbert's theorem 90 can be seen as a consequence of the fact that the $1\text{st}$ cohomology group is trivial<sup>&dagger;</sup>,

 $$H^1(G,\,L^\times)=0.$$